kb-dk/newspaper-batch-event-framework/autocomp.md

 Most of their life is spent sleeping.
 Periodically, they open their eyes, to check if a new piece of work have arrived for them.
 This is what we call "The Polling Step".
 They implement an Event Trigger, to find all items, which are ready to be worked on corresponding to this robot's place.

 If the robot finds that an item is ready to work on, it starts working on this item.
 The robot will not poll for more work while working.

-Some of the robots will be able to multitask, and others will not.
-Multitasking is done in a slightly different way for robots than for humans.
-The multitasking robot will build a new little non-multitasking robot child, give him the item to work on, and then go back to sleep.
-Next time it polls for work, it will have to remember not the start work on items that already have been assigned to any of the robots children.
-This also means that there must only ever be one instance of each type of multitasking robot running.
+Some of the robots will be able to multitask, ie. work on multiple items at once, and others will not.
+Some robots will request a number of items to work on, even if it cannot work on them all at the same time.
+This behaivour is just a way to ensure that the robot have sufficient work to last it until the next polling step.

 When a robot has finished work on an item, it must record this, so the assembly line can move forward.
 It records the event in the event storer for the item, in the form of an event somewhat like "I, <ROBOT>, did this <THIS WORK> on item <ID> with <THIS RESULT>".

-For a typical implementation, the Event Trigger in the polling step, will use our Summa Batch Object Index, SBOI, to find all items, which have experienced a set of events.
+For a typical implementation, the Event Trigger (in the polling step) will use our Summa Batch Object Index, SBOI, to find all items, which have experienced a set of events.
 It will store events in our Digital Object Management System, DOMS.
 The SBOI will then periodically (often) query DOMS for updates to items with events.
 When the SBOI discovers an item object update, it updates the index, so that robots further along the assembly line can work on the item.

 Autonomous Component Life Cycle
 -------------------------------